 For periods when the noncontrolling interest is probable of becoming redeemable (but is not currently redeemable), the Company will accrete changes in its redemption value from the date it becomes probable that it will become redeemable (the Closing Date) to its earliest redemption date (first anniversary of the Closing Date).
 This measurement method is in accordance with ASC 480-10-S99-3(A)15a.
 The Company will adjust the carrying value of the redeemable noncontrolling interest based on the higher of (1) the initial carrying value, increased or decreased for the redeemable noncontrolling interest's share of net income or loss, or (2) the redemption value.
-The Company is required to either (1)accrete changes in the redemption value over the period from the date of issuance to the earliest redemption date of the instrument using an appropriate methodology, usually the interest method, or (2) recognize changes in the redemption value immediately as they occur and adjust the carrying value of the security to equal the redemption value at the end of each reporting period.
-The Company has elected to accrete changes in the redemption date of issuance (the Closing Date) to the earliest redemption date (the one year anniversary of the Closing Date) using the interest method.
-Any change in the carrying value of the redemption date of the redemption applicate is method.
-Any change in the carrying value of the redemption application application application application application.
+The Company is required to either (1) accrete changes in the redemption value over the period from the date of issuance to the earliest redemption date of the instrument using an appropriate methodology, usually the interest method, or (2) recognize changes in the redemption value immediately as they occur and adjust the carrying value of the security to equal the redemption value at the end of each reporting period.
+The Company has elected to accrete changes in the redemption value over the period from the date of issuance (the Closing Date) to the earliest redemption date (the one year anniversary of the Closing Date) using the interest method.
+Any change in the carrying value of the redeemable noncontrolling interest will be recorded against additional paid-in capital.